 In my experience, the upright configurations enable a better mixing job.
-HOWEVER.
-Since I’m not using the machine for baking the bread, the shape of the pan doesn’t matter.
-You may see it differently.
+However, if you don’t use the machine for baking the bread, the shape of the pan doesn’t matter.

-Conversely, some of the newer machines (see picture above) are horizontally shaped but have two blades.
-Two blades instead of one seem to be more effective in mixing all ingredients thoroughly and fully developing the gluten.
+Conversely, some newer machines (see picture above) are horizontally shaped but have two blades.
+Two kneading paddles instead of one are more effective in mixing all ingredients thoroughly and fully developing the gluten.

 What about the number and variety of cycles?

-Bread machines with lots of different cycles do not impress me.
+Breadmaking machines with lots of extra features do not impress me.
 I want a bread machine to mix and knead the dough with a motor powerful enough to do it well.

 Does price denote quality?

-In general, the more you spend, the better the machine.
+The more you spend, the better the machine.
 That’s my experience and many of my readers agree.
-Anybody with two bread makers will most likely tell you the more expensive model makes better bread.
+Anybody with two bread makers will likely tell you the more expensive model makes better bread.

-Things that can go wrong, seem to happen sooner with a cheaper machine.
+Things that can go wrong seem to happen sooner with a cheaper machine.
 The belts are the first thing to go in my experience.
 They are also noisier and tend to “walk” on the counter.

 Should I buy a machine if I’ve never made bread before?

-The pan will hold up to 4 1/4 cups flour or do smaller batches as well.
-Unfortunately, it is also one of the most expensive bread machines out there.
+The pan will hold up to 4-1/4 cups of flour or do smaller batches.
+Unfortunately, it is also one of the most expensive bread machines.
 But it’s worth it to me since I use it nearly every week.

 You may already have a bread machine you don’t like or don’t use.
 Don’t chuck it yet.
 Your bread maker may not be perfect, but a little practice and a good recipe that utilizes the DOUGH cycle can make a huge difference.
 Stick with me.

-If you own and love your bread machine, tell me what you have and what you like about it.
-What is the most important feature to you when it comes to this fabulous kitchen appliance?
+Parting thoughts: If you own and love your bread machine, please share what brand you own and what you like about it.